ibm-cloud-docs/appid/customizing-tokens.md

    | `NAME` | The name that you want to give your key.
 For example, `myKey`. |
    | `DESCRIPTION` | A description of the key or its use.
 For example, `"This is my App ID API key"`. |
    | `FILE` | The location where you want to store your key.
 For example, `key_file`. |
-   {: caption="Table 2.
-Understanding the creating an API key command options" caption-side="top"}
+   {: caption="Understanding the creating an API key command options" caption-side="top"}

 2. Obtain an IAM token by using the API key that you got in the previous step.